iplayer/hiring/Backlog.md

    }
    ```

-- You are free to change REST API signature if you think there's a nicer way to structure it.
+- If you think there's a much better way to structure this API, then you are free to change the REST API signature, but please document what the changes are and why.
 - You may implement your solution in any appropriate (i.e. non-obscure) language, and you may choose to implement the storage of any relevant data structures in memory or using a database, but please make sure your solution is working end-to-end and you include instructions for us to run and test your code.
 - You should consider how concurrent use of the system may impact your implementation.
 - Your response will be evaluated against four key criteria: